-If someone were to look into back issues of Foreign Affairs (a CFR publication), it will be plain to see that the CFR published articles about a world government many times.
+If someone were to look into back issues of Foreign Affairs (a CFR publication), it would be plain to see that the CFR published articles about a world government many times.
 It is easy to see that the Council on Foreign Relations supports the construction of a global government.

 Does the CFR Answer to "the People"?

 The CFR has pushed the idea of a world government for decades.
-An article printed in Foreign Affairs in 1974 stated "We shall have world government whether or not you like it--by conquest or consent."
-Some other articles published in Foreign Affairs had titles such as "Toward European Integration," "Beginnings in Agriculture," "Toward Unity in Africa," "Toward a Caribbean Federation."
+An article printed in Foreign Affairs in 1974 stated, "We shall have world government whether or not you like it--by conquest or consent."
+Some other articles published in Foreign Affairs had titles such as "Toward European Integration," "Beginnings in Agriculture," "Toward Unity in Africa," and "Toward a Caribbean Federation."

 There are not many people who are conscious of the actual purpose of the CFR.
 This same truth holds for the other intertwined "Think Tanks" like the Bilderbergers and the Trilateral Commission.
 There is probably not one person in a thousand who would be able to identify the CFR, even though it is probably the most powerful political entity in the country.
 It is doubtful that many Americans have even heard of the Council on Foreign Relations never mind knowing its intents and purpose.